mimblewimble/grin/doc/merkle.md

 G[M,E].
 The cutoff height H=1 and the root height R=3.

 Note that each non-root chunk is a complete and fully valid MMR sum tree in itself.
-The the root chunk, with each chunk replaced with a single pruned node is also a complete and fully valid MMR.
+The root chunk, with each chunk replaced with a single pruned node, is also a complete and fully valid MMR.

 As new leaves get inserted in the tree, more chunks get extracted, reducing the size of the root chunk.